damilolah/Introduction-to-Machine-Learning/chapter3.md

 test <- Wage[-inTrain, ]

-# Print out training and test sets and show the dimensions of each set
+# Print out first few observations of the training and test sets and show the dimensions of each set

-training
+head(training)

-test
+head(test)

 dim(training)